 - More opportunities for career growth

-- A wider diversity of roles and responsibilities
+- A wider diversity of roles and specializations

 - High job stability

-- Ability to become a specialized nurse practitioner
+- Ability to become an advanced practice registered nurse

-Focusing strictly on becoming a registered nurse means you’ll be able to spend more time studying and less time working, which may be the best choice for you.
+By focusing strictly on becoming a registered nurse, you’ll spend more time studying and less working.

-It all comes down to understanding your career goals and what strategies work best for you when it comes to succeeding in school.
+Ultimately, it comes down to understanding your career goals and what strategies work best to succeed in nursing school.

-Would you do well while working as an LPN on the side or are you better dedicating your time to an RN program?
+Would you do well as an LPN on the side, or are you better off dedicating time to an RN program?

-Are you even interesting in becoming an RN or is working as an LPN you’re ultimate goal?
+Are you even interested in becoming an RN, or is working as an LPN your ultimate goal?

-These are important questions and spending the time you need to find the right answer is definitely worth your time.
+These are essential questions, and spending the time you need to find the correct answer is worth your time.

-There is no right or wrong path, only the path that’s best for you.
+After all, there is no right or wrong career path; only the path is best for you.